 Who should create an individual development plan?

-An IDP should be created collaboratively by the employee and their manager so both career goals and business priorities are reflected in the plan.
+An individual development plan should be created collaboratively by the employee and their manager.

 Srikant Chellappa is the Co-Founder and CEO at Engagedly and is a passionate entrepreneur and people leader.
 He is an author, producer/director of 6 feature films, a music album with his band Manchester Underground, and is the host of The People Strategy Leaders Podcast.